ms8r/amspy/README.md

-# AmSPy -- Crawler and Scraper for Amazon eBook Listings
+# AmSPy &ndash; Crawler and Scraper for Amazon eBook Listings

-**AmSPy** is a Python crawler and scraper for Amazon eBook pages.
+**AmSPy** is a Python crawler and scraper for Amazon eBook listings.
 It is built on top of the [Scrapy](https://scrapy.org/) framework and provides three simple spiders:

 * **BasicBookSpy**: Basic book page scraper.
 Either scrapes a single page for which a single ASIN is specified as a command line parameter (`-a asin=...`) or a list of ASINs is provided in a text file (via `-a infile=...`)